dinuionica/VideoDataBase/README.md

 This project simulates a simplified platform that provides information about movies and serials.
 The platform performs actions that users can take on a movie viewing platform: ratings, movie viewing, searches, recommendations.
 Users can receive personalized recommendations based on their preferences.
-The project was made in the Java language, using Object Oriented Programming.
+The project was made in the Java language, using the concepts of Object Oriented Programming.

 -------------------------------------------------------------------------------

-## CLASS STRUCTURE AND SPECIFIC RELATIONS
+## Class Structure And Specific Relations

 To solve the topic, we implemented a series of classes and packages: